AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/public_state.md

 ## Shared Immutable

-`SharedImmutable` is a special type that can be read from both public and private!
+`SharedImmutable` (formerly known as `StablePublicState`) is a special type that can be read from both public and private!

 Since private execution is based on historical data, the user can pick ANY of its prior values to read from.
 This is why it `MUST` not be updated after the contract is deployed.
 The variable should be initialized at the constructor and then never changed.